-The Center on Immigration and Child Welfare pursues and supports research that advances our mission to improve policy and practice with immigrant children and families at risk of involvement with the child welfare system.
+The Center on Immigration and Child Welfare Initiative pursues and supports research that advances our mission to improve policy and practice with immigrant children and families at risk of involvement with the child welfare system.

 U.S. public child-serving institutions are designed to create opportunities for all children to thrive in environments where they experience positive and healthy development, setting them up for a productive adulthood.
 The U.S. child welfare system is charged with the protection of children.
 When children experience threats to safety, the child welfare system intervenes on their behalf to provide targeted services that are aimed at preserving and strengthening families.
 When this is not possible, children are placed in other caregiving arrangements.
 The Center on Immigration and Child Welfare supports research aimed at improving programs and policies related to the well-being of immigrant children and families involved in the public child welfare system.
 Our priorities for research align with our vision to see children of immigrants thrive in their communities and families in the U.S.